Tsu (kana)

 Tsu (hiragana: つ, katakana: ツ) is one of the Japanese kana, each of which represents one mora.
-Both are phonemically /tɯ/, reflected in the Nihon-shiki and Kunrei-shiki romanization tu, although for phonological reasons, the actual pronunciation is [t͡sɯᵝ], reflected in the Hepburn romanization tsu.
+Both are phonemically /tɯ/, reflected in the Nihon-shiki and Kunrei-shiki Romanization tu, although for phonological reasons, the actual pronunciation is [t͡sɯᵝ], reflected in the Hepburn romanization tsu.

 The small kana っ/ッ, known as sokuon, are identical but somewhat smaller.
 They are mainly used to indicate consonant gemination and commonly used at the end of lines of dialogue in fictional works as a symbol for a glottal stop.

-The dakuten forms づ, ヅ, pronounced the same as the dakuten forms of the su kana in most dialects (see yotsugana), are uncommon.
+The dakuten forms づ, ヅ, usually pronounced the same as the dakuten forms of the su kana in most dialects (see yotsugana), are uncommon.
 They are primarily used for indicating a voiced consonant in the middle of a compound word (see rendaku), and they can never begin a word.

 In the Ainu language, it can be written with a handakuten (which can be entered into a computer as either one character (ツ゚) or two combined characters (ツ゜) to represent the sound [tu͍], which is interchangeable with the katakana ト゚.